-A Chief Technology Office is a leadership role with many variables, business goals, corporate strategy, team members, technical vision, enterprise systems and related tasks.
+A Chief Technology Officer is a technical leadership role with many variables, business goals, corporate strategy, team members, technical vision, enterprise systems, and related tasks.

-Without doubt a primary responsibility is delivering a technical strategy that is aligned to wider business goals.
+Without a doubt, a primary responsibility is delivering a technical strategy that is aligned to wider business goals.

 The effective CTO is in high demand as companies of all sizes have tech major tech functions and are becoming increasingly digitalized.